modern-influence-of-ancient-warriors

 Phalanx Tactics and the Role of Hand-to-Hand Combat

 Spartan hand-to-hand techniques were inseparable from their formation tactics.
-The phalanx was not a static wall; it advanced, advanced, and engaged in a pushing match called the othismos.
+The phalanx was not a static wall; it advanced, engaged, and engaged in a pushing match called the othismos.
 During this phase, the front ranks used shield blocking and spear thrusts, but when the lines met, the fight became entirely hand-to-hand.
+The phalanx formation, typically eight ranks deep, relied on the rear ranks to physically push the front lines forward, adding mass and momentum.
+A soldier's ability to maintain his footing while being shoved from behind was as important as his offensive technique.

 The Othismos: Organized Shoving and Stabbing